 SEN Inclusion and Monitoring Team

-Our service provides advice, support and training to schools and settings on all aspects of Special Educational Needs management, provision and assessment including for children who do not require EHC assessments or plans but who still have SEND.
+Our service provides advice, support and training to schools (pdf, 143kb)and settings on all aspects of Special Educational Needs management, provision and assessment including for children who do not require EHC assessments or plans but who still have SEND.
 The team in partnership with other specialists is able to offer advice in the area of specific learning difficulties, (SpLD) and dyslexia.

 When required we meet with schools and parents as part of the statutory assessment process especially if there is a need to discuss next steps, find out more or to support changes to the current school based approach.